tofnoob/tofnoob.github.io/weapons/cocoritter.md

 In this team:
 1. Fiona is an off field buffer.
 2. Zero is an on field buffer.
-3. Cocoritter is discharge unit.
+3. Cocoritter is a discharge unit.

 ![Team Comp 3](images/cocoritter_tc3.png)